iszell/siziolibv3/README.md

 ## 2.5 Sound source detection
 Detects if a SID card is plugged in, the SID chip type (6581/8580) and if the card is an NST Audio Extension (BSz SID Card).
+Also detects the presens of AY extension (DIGIMUZ) and tries to detect FM emulation of SideKick.

 ## 2.6 Loader
 Detects devices connected to the computer from #4 to #31.